ironArray/Caterva2/README.md

 ## Installation

-You may install Caterva2 in several ways, listed below.
-In any case, if you intend to run Caterva2 services, client programs, or the test suite, you need to enable the proper extra features by appending `[feature1,feature2...]` to the last argument of `pip` commands below.
-For instance, to enable all extra features append `[services,clients,tests]`.
+You may install Caterva2 in several ways:.

 - Pre-built wheel from PyPI: